 Using two (ostensible) public drinking fountains in Plymouth, Mary Loveday and Jason Hirons have created a work of creative non-fiction writing which examines the intersection of public health and private self-interest or self-promotion.

-Molly Erin McCarthy is a visual artist based in Plymouth, working across 3D and new media.
-For the State of Emergency commissions, McCarthy presents a series of animated, digital collages exploring data-hoarding, knowledge hierarchies, and freedom of information in a post-internet, post-pandemic world.
+Molly Erin McCarthy is a visual artist from Plymouth, working across 3D and new media.
+For State Of Emergency Micro Commissions, McCarthy presents PROJECT MECHA:HEART, a series of animated, digital collages exploring data-hoarding and freedom of information in a post-internet, post-pandemic world.

 Ellen Moran is a Geordie poet now living in East Devon.
 For the State of Emergency commissions, Moran has produced a spoken word piece which explores bodily autonomy, patriarchal control of bodies, physical containment and domestic slavery.